cds-snc/gcds-docs/src/en/start-to-use/index.md

 ## Design

-Use GC Design System library in Figma to create consistent and accessible front-end experiences for Government of Canada tools and services.
+Use the GC Design System libraries in Figma to create consistent and accessible front-end experiences for Government of Canada tools and services.
 Our components are designed for both static sites and dynamic applications.

-The library includes:
+The component library is available in English and French, so you can work in the language of your choice.
+It includes:

 - Accessible components
 - Quick-start page templates
 - Mandatory branding elements for Canada.ca

+An optional token library is also availablre.
+It includes the foundational design tokens used across our components, such as colour, spacing, typography, and more.

 ### How it works

 GC Design System uses Figma to host our component designs.
 Figma is a tool that lets you create clickable prototypes of apps and websites using the GC Design System library.

 <gcds-button button-role="secondary" type="link" href="{{ links.startToUseDesign }}">
-  Start designing
+  Set up a Figma library
 </gcds-button>

 ## Develop